 The ballroom is a beautiful and traditional place to have your wedding breakfast with its glittering chandeliers, minstrel galleries and large dance floor.
 However if you do want to bring things back to the modern day, the adjacent bar is like a glitzy West End night club.

 This Edinburgh venue is one of our favourite city wedding venues for many reasons.
-Situated just a stone’s throw from Edinburgh Castle (photo opportunity alert), this former church was built in 1842 and has recently had a stunning restoration.
+Situated just a stone’s throw from Edinburgh Castle (photo opportunity alert), this beautiful establishment effortlessly combines historic elegance with contemporary charm.

-This incredibly enchanting venue is a privately owned Victorian country house that has been hosting weddings for over 30 years.
+If a glamorous wedding venue in the north of England is what you and your partner are after, then look no further than Carlton Towers.
+This incredibly enchanting establishment is a privately owned Victorian country house that has been hosting weddings for over 30 years.

 The Grand Connaught Rooms has been the headquarters of the Freemasons since 1717, and is now one of London’s most sought after venues in Covent Garden.